-I’ve been in and out of therapy for depression and anxiety since I was an adolescent.
-I was fortunate enough to have access to health care through my Dad’s work at UC Berkeley to be covered by Kaiser Permanente.
+I’ve been in and out of therapy for Persistent Depressive Disorder and General Anxiety Disorder since I was an adolescent.
+I thought everyone thought about killing themselves until I was 9.
+I was fortunate enough to have access to mental health care through my Dad’s work at UC Berkeley to be covered by Kaiser Permanente.

 But then I got older, and health care in the US changed.